MiniZinc/libminizinc/docs/en/spec.rst

 declares an enum for nodes in a bipartite graph with :mzn:`n` left nodes and :mzn:`n` right nodes.

+The enum constructor can also be used without arguments to return the set of values of the particular constructor.
+For example, given a :mzn:`Node: n`, we can use the syntax `n in Left()` to test if :mzn:`n` is in the :mzn:`Left` set.

 Enum constructors can be used to map non-contiguous sets to (contiguous) enumerated types.
 Consider the following example:

 .. code-block:: minizinc